iExecBlockchainComputing/iexec-doc/ordersubmit.rst

 Submit a Work Order
 ===================
 The second you buy an order from a workerpool, it will trigger your work.
-Here are the differents options to buy a work from workerpools:
+Here are the available options to buy a work from a workerpool:

 Using the iExec SDK CLI
 ------------------------